mlarrousse/incubation/natto/luvele.md

 It's pretty expensive for what you get - I'm sure there are cheaper appliances out there.
 It also can only make maybe 1/2-2/3 cup of dry beans at a time, so if you want to make big batches I'd look for something cheaper.

+Don't bump into it.
+Water can splash out and into the controller, and it'll just fry the machine. :|

 ### Eating Natto
 I enjoy it plain, but it's good with a little bit of soy sauce too.
 I can't do raw onions, but it's often suggested to chop up some green onions to go with it.